 When students register for IUHPFL, they provide the email addresses for their world language teachers.
 The teachers then receive an email, stating that their students are interested in applying for IUHPFL and providing the Writing Sample materials.

 This writing exercise must be completed by the student in the target language, under the supervision of his or her world language teacher.
 No dictionaries, smart devices, computers, or other resources can be used to assist the student.
-The exercise takes less than 45 minutes to complete.
+The exercise takes about 45 minutes to complete.

-The world language teacher then submits the Writing Sample to the IUHPFL Office by the December deadline.
+The world language teacher then submits the Writing Sample via email to the IUHPFL Office by the December deadline.

 Honors Program in Foreign Languages resources and social media channels